Lobby state and federal government for funding to improve Princes Highway West

 It has also been allocated $20 million from Victoria’s Traffic Accident Commission for improvements between Warrnambool and Panmure.

-It has also been notified of ‘share’ of a further $80 million with three other major roads, with the exact amount yet to be finalised.
+It has also been notified of a ‘share’ of a further $80 million with three other major roads, with the exact amount yet to be finalised.